 Also known as symptomatic solutions, a superficial solution attempts to solve an intermediate cause rather than a root cause.
 It's called superficial because it works on the superficial layer of the problem, as shown in the Problem Solving Map.
 Superficial solutions don't work because they do not resolve root causes.

-Due to reliance on Classic Activism, the environmental movement has been promoting superficial solutions ever since they started working on the sustainability problem.
+Due to reliance on Classic Activism, the environmental movement has been falling into the trap and promoting superficial solutions ever since they started working on the sustainability problem.
 Classic Activism has no concept of root causes.
 Its practitioners are thus unable to tell intermediate causes from root causes.
 This causes them to be unable to tell superficial solutions from fundamental solutions.
 Since superficial solutions are several orders of magnitude easier to find, they are the norm.

 Superficial solutions are also called symptomatic solutions because try to solve the problem by treating the symptoms.
 They fail because that's like treating a patient's fever by plunging him into a bath of cold water.
 That won't work and may kill the patient.
 Much better and more sane is to perform a diganosis, also known as finding the root causes.

 Implications for the future

 The sad result of an endless stream of superficial solutions, as the third edition of The Limits to Growth phrased it in 2004, is:

 [The second edition of The Limits to Growth] was published in 1992, the year of the global summit on environment and development in Rio de Janeiro.
 The advent of the summit seemed to prove that global society had decided to deal seriously with the important environmental problems.
 But we now know that humanity failed to achieve the goals of Rio.
 The Rio plus 10 conference in Johannesburg in 2002 produced even less; it was almost paralyzed by a variety of ideological and economic disputes, [due to] the efforts of those pursuing their narrow national, corporate, or individual self-interests.